getsentry/sentry-java/docs/config.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sentry differentiates stack frames that are directly related to your application
-("in application") from stack frames that come from other packages.
+("in application") from stack frames that come from other packages such as the
+standard library, frameworks, or other dependencies.
 The difference
 is visible in the Sentry web interface where only the "in application" frames are
 displayed by default.